The Québec maritime Blog

 Whale Watching in the Maritime Regions of Québec

 The maritime regions of Québec boast some of the best whale-watching sites in the world.
-The Saguenay–St. Lawrence Marine Park, the Côte-Nord region, as well as Gaspé Bay and the Gulf of St. Lawrence, offshore from Percé, are all prime sites to see several species of these giants, such as minke whales, fin whales, humpbacks, common porpoises, belugas and white-sided dolphins.
-And options to watch them in their natural habitat are multiple, whether you prefer to stay on land or are willing to go out to sea.
+The Saguenay–St. Lawrence Marine Park, the north shore of the St. Lawrence as well as Gaspé Bay and the area in the Gulf of St. Lawrence off Percé are all prime locations to observe a multitude of species of cetaceans, including minke whales, fin whales, humpbacks, common porpoises, belugas and white-sided dolphins.
+There are many options to see these giants in their natural habitat, whether you prefer to stay on land or want to head out to sea.

 Whale watching from the shore

-Located in the picturesque village of Tadoussac where the Saguenay River flows into the St. Lawrence, the Marine Mammal Interpretation Centre (CIMM) has permanent exhibits to help you understand the habits and features of the various whale species found in the area.
-Experts on site will be happy to answer all of your questions about whales.
+Located in Côte-Nord in the picturesque village of Tadoussac, where the Saguenay River flows into the St. Lawrence, the Marine Mammal Interpretation Centre (CIMM) presents several permanent exhibitions that will introduce you to the characteristics and habits of the various species of whales found in this region.
+Experts on site will be happy to answer all your questions.
 After your visit, take some time to sit on the rocks just outside the centre to watch minke whales and belugas in action.

-Further east from Tadoussac on Route 138, you’ll find two other sites of the Saguenay–St. Lawrence Marine Park, managed by Parks Canada.
-In Les Bergeronnes, the Cap-de-Bon-Désir Interpretation and Observation Centre is one of the best sites to watch marine mammals from the shore because of the depth of the St. Lawrence at this specific location.
-Did you forgot your binoculars?
-Don’t worry: they’re optional!
-A little further east, near Les Escoumins, you’ll find a series of telescopes on the deck of the Marine Environment Discovery Centre, overlooking the St. Lawrence.
-Stop by for a picnic and keep an eye on the sea to watch the “cetaceans dance.”
+Heading east from Tadoussac along Route 138, you’ll find two observation sites along the shores of the Saguenay–St. Lawrence Marine Park, both of which are managed by Parks Canada.
+In Les Bergeronnes, the Cap-de-Bon-Désir Interpretation and Observation Centre is one of the best places to watch marine mammals from the shore.
+Since the St. Lawrence is so deep in this area, you won’t even need binoculars to see them!
+A little further east, near Les Escoumins, you can use the telescopes at the Marine Environment Discovery Centre lookout, which overlooks the St. Lawrence.
+Stop here for a picnic and keep an eye on the water to observe the whales put on a show.

-And why not take advantage of the idyllic environment of the islands of the St. Lawrence to watch whales in complete peace and quiet?
-Within the Saguenay–St. Lawrence Marine Park and under the protection of Société Duvetnor, Pot à l’Eau-de-Vie (Brandy Pot) Island and Île aux Lièvres (Hare Island) are located in an exceptional area for beluga watching.
-You can even spend the night in an inn or in one of the campgrounds on Île aux Lièvres, and wake up to the sound of the whales’ blow.
+While you’re at it, why not take advantage of the idyllic environments found on the islands of the St. Lawrence to watch whales in complete peace and quiet?
+Located within the Saguenay–St. Lawrence Marine Park and protected by Société Duvetnor, both Pot à l’Eau-de-Vie (Brandy Pot) Island and Île aux Lièvres (Hare Island) are exceptional spots to observe belugas.
+You can even spend the night in the inn on Île aux Lièvres or camp on this island—and wake up to the sound of the whales!
+(Note that these two islands are accessible from Rivière-du-Loup in Bas-Saint-Laurent.)

-Downstream, where the estuary becomes the Gulf of St. Lawrence, Sept Îles Archipelago offers you a great opportunity to see those impressive mammals during a hike on Grande Basque Island or while contemplating a stunning sunset before heading to your tent for a quiet camping night.
+Further downstream, where the estuary turns into the Gulf of St. Lawrence, the Sept Îles Archipelago in Côte-Nord offers you a great opportunity to observe impressive marine mammals during a hike on Grande Basque Island or while contemplating a stunning sunset, before heading to your tent.

-Experience unforgettable times at the exceptional whale-watching site of Forillon National Park and climb aboard the Narval III with Croisières Baie de Gaspé.
-During the 2.5-hour tour, a professional interpretive guide will tell you everything you need to know about the whales found in Gaspé Bay and the Gulf of St. Lawrence.
+In Gaspésie, climb aboard the Narval III or the Rocher Le Vieux with Croisières Baie de Gaspé for an unforgettable experience in the waters off Forillon National Park, an exceptional whale-watching area.
+During the 2.5-hour excursion, a professional interpreter guide will tell you all about the whales found in Gaspé Bay and further out in the Gulf of St. Lawrence.

-Whales and dolphins are also commonly seen off from Percé and Bonaventure Island.
-Croisières Julien Cloutier have a fleet of boats and offer several departures every day during high season to take you out and see these marine mammals in the unique environment of Parc national de l'Île-Bonaventure-et-du-Rocher-Percé.
+Whales and dolphins also commonly frequent the waters off Percé and Bonaventure Island.
+Croisières Julien Cloutier offers several departures every day during high season to take you out to see these marine mammals in the unique environment of Parc national de l’Île-Bonaventure-et-du-Rocher-Percé.

 Zodiac excursions

-If you’re looking for more of an adrenaline high, you’ll be happy to know that Croisières AML offers tours in Zodiac boats that will please thrill seekers with safety in mind.
-By approaching whales just at the surface of waters, you’ll enjoy an unforgettable contact with them.
-Dress warmly and be ready to breathe deeply the fresh air of the open sea!
+If you’re looking for an even more exciting experience, you’ll be happy to know that Croisières AML also offers Zodiac excursions, which will delight thrill seekers with safety in mind.
+By approaching whales at the surface of the water, you’ll enjoy unforgettable encounters with these giants.
+Dress warmly and be sure to breathe deeply the fresh air of the open sea!

-Essipit Cruises also offer excursions from Les Bergeronnes aboard Zodiac boats with a 12-passenger capacity piloted by an experienced naturalist captain, to get a closer look at the various species of whales found in the Saguenay–St. Lawrence Marine Park.
+Essipit Cruises in Les Bergeronnes also offer excursions aboard a Zodiac, which can accommodate up to 12 passengers.
+Accompanied by an experienced naturalist captain, you’ll have the opportunity to admire the various species of whales found in the Saguenay–St. Lawrence Marine Park.

-As you can see, there are many whale-watching options in the maritime regions of Québec.
-Don’t forget to include one of them in your plans for your next vacation in any of our regions!
+As you can see, there are many whale-watching opportunities in the maritime regions of Québec.
+Be sure to include at least one of these adventures on your itinerary during your next vacation in our regions!

 Author Jean-Pascal Côté